Building Project Confidence Through Information Visibility

 Jenny Jong, a senior document controller responsible for the M4-M5 Link stage of WestConnex, described some of the challenges she faced when relying on the previous information management system.
 “It was very difficult to find general correspondence, notices and documentation on previous systems,” Jong recalls.
 “It wasn’t very accessible for all stakeholders and was quite limiting.
 Project teams were relying on document controllers like myself to download documents and send attachments via email to each individual, which inherently increased our exposure to risk.”

 Jong also referenced the communication silos that exist without a single source of truth.
-“Before InEight Document, every contractual notice or general correspondence between the owner and contractor would have to pass through project administrators, and it was extremely time consuming and inefficient to pass just to manage project communications back and forth,” says Jong.
-“With such a large amount of correspondence being generated daily, it would be very difficult to manage other responsibilities without InEight Document.”
+“Before InEight Document, every contractual notice or general correspondence between the owner and contractor would have to pass through project administrators, and it was extremely time consuming and inefficient to pass communications back and forth,” says Jong.
+“With such a large amount of correspondence being generated daily, it would be very difficult to manage other responsibilities without InEight Document.
+We would need roughly ten document controllers, as opposed to two currently, just to manage project correspondence items.”

 “We would need roughly ten document controllers, as opposed to two currently, just to manage project correspondence items.”